paritytech/substrate-api-sidecar/.github/ISSUE_TEMPLATE/report-bug.md

 **Expected vs. Actual Behavior**

-[A clear description of what you expected to happen and what actually happened]
+[A clear description of what you expected to happen and what actually happened.]